-There are fewer than 25 reports away from the Missouri River Valley, these in the period 26 Apr-6 Jun; most are from the southeast and the Platte River Valley west to Lincoln Co.
-Reports elsewhere are 7 May 1999 Lake Ogallala, Keith Co (Brown and Brown 2001), 13 May 2006 singing male near Newcastle, Dixon Co, one in a Scottsbluff, Scotts Bluff Co yard 14-23 May 2005, one at Ponca SP, Dixon Co 24 May 2020, and a specimen collected by Short (1965) on 6 Jun 1964 Sheridan Co (see Summer).
+There are fewer than 25 reports away from the Missouri River Valley, these in the period 26 Apr-6 Jun, many undocumented.
+Most are from the southeast and the Platte River Valley west to Lincoln Co.
+Reports elsewhere are 7 May 1999 Lake Ogallala, Keith Co (Brown and Brown 2001), 9 May 2021 Cuming Co (eBird.org), 13 May 2006 singing male near Newcastle, Dixon Co, Scottsbluff, Scotts Bluff Co 14-23 May 2005, Ponca SP, Dixon Co 24 May 2020, and a specimen collected by Short (1965) on 6 Jun 1964 Sheridan Co (see Summer).

 - High counts: 5 at Fontenelle Forest, Sarpy Co 4 May 1992 (Grzybowski 1992).